Ode by Muno.

 Why Ode

 The name carries a double meaning.
 Ode is the prefix of my name, Odemuno, meaning "name" in my language.
-And an ode is a structured form of sustained attention; the practice of observing something closely enough to reveal its underlying architecture.
+And an ode is a form of sustained attention, observing something closely enough to reveal its underlying architecture.
+That's the practice here.

 Subscribe to the weekly newsletter for frameworks on how perception shapes connection, memorability, and emotional resonance.